We received the message to attend a crime scene at the British Museum some time after seven in the evening.

 I sat reading the paper and enjoying a cup of tea when the constable arrived.
 He stood at the entrance speaking in such a rush that my friend, as short-tempered as he is wont to be, took him by the shoulder, and in a surprisingly calm manner, asked the man to repeat the message, slowly.

-The strangeness of the details proved of such intrigue we spared little time in preparation.
+The strangeness of the details was so intriguing we spared little time in preparation.
 Upon reaching the museum’s grand entrance we were immediately escorted by the constable past a gathering of curious onlookers and through doors guarded by two stern officers.
-Once inside, we passed a series of rooms resplendent in statues and artefacts garnered from all points of the known world.
+Once inside, we passed through a series of rooms resplendent with statues and artefacts garnered from all points of the known world.

 While I dallied at the Rosetta Stone, my friend and his escort continued down a long hall to an area reserved for items collected from ancient Briton.
 His sharp call reminded me of my purpose and I grudgingly followed.

 Though closed for the evening, the warm, deep shadows cast by the subdued lighting failed to disguise each victim’s grisly demise.
-Two had received severe chest wounds, their cotton shirts blood-soaked and torn from multiple swings of some bladed instrument.
-The third had suffered a more ghastly wound, a crushed cranium; the blow slicing bone and opening the forehead down to the mouth.
+Two had received severe chest wounds, their cotton shirts blood-soaked and torn by multiple swings of some bladed instrument.
+The third had suffered a more ghastly wound: a crushed cranium, the blow slicing bone and opening the forehead down to the mouth.
 His glazed eyes stared obscenely in opposite directions.

 “Ever see anything like it, Holmes?”
 Lestrade asked.
 “A deranged madman with an axe, I say.”